hammerlab/epidisco-web/README.md

     export FLASK_APP=/path/to/epidisco-web/autoapp.py
     export FLASK_DEBUG=1

+As well as your Mailgun keys, if you'd like to send emails:

+    export MAILGUN_DOMAIN=mail.example.com
+    export MAILGUN_API_KEY=key-foo
+    export MAILGUN_VALIDATION_KEY=pubkey-foo
+    export ADMIN_FROM_EMAIL=foo@example.com

+If not, be sure to set the `DISABLE_EMAILS` variable to `true` (`export DISABLE_EMAILS=true`) so that epidisco-web can be sure you didn't want to send emails.

 Although optional, it is highly recommended that you work within an isolated Python environment (such as [conda](http://conda.pydata.org/miniconda.html)) for the development:

     conda create -n eweb python=3
     source activate eweb